cguenther0929/firework_igniter_wireless/README.md

 * 0.1.1.a -- The function to set the fuse current (in mA) is functioning.
 In general, routines involving the DAC are functioning well.

 * 0.1.2.a -- Functions to set and clear GPIO are functioning.
 Only the bit of interest is set or cleared in functions set_ioxpander_gpio and clear_ioxpander_gpio.

+* 0.2.0.a -- Enabling an output by way of enabling the appropriate analog switch is working.
+LEDs 1-16 were illuminated on the tester (DAC was already working).
+This version has a hard-coded analog current of 800mA.
+Aside from a hard-coded fuse current, this version could by utilized to run the show.